tokenized/specification/README.md

 * `large` defines a max size/length of 2^64^-1 or approximately 1.8x10^19^.

-### Basic Types

-* `Action` implements a base interface for all action message types.
-Provides the ability to serialize the data as a Bitcoin OP_RETURN script.

-* `Asset` is the interface for asset payloads contained in Asset Definition (A1) and Asset Creation (A2) actions.
-Provides the ability to serialize asset data.

-* `Message` is the interface for message payloads contained in Message (M1) actions.
-Provides the ability to serialize message data.

-* `TxId` represents a Bitcoin transaction ID.
-It is the double SHA256 hash of the serialized transaction.
-`size` does not need to be specified and is always 32 bytes.

-* `PublicKeyHash` represents a Bitcoin Public Key Hash.
-It is the RIPEMD160 hash of the SHA256 of the serialized public key.
-Public key hashes are used as an "address" to send/receive transactions, tokens, and messages.
-`size` does not need to be specified and is always 20 bytes.

-* `AssetCode` represents a unique identifier for an asset/token.
-`size` does not need to be specified and is always 32 bytes.

-* `ContractCode` represents a unique identifier for a static contract.
-`size` does not need to be specified and is always 32 bytes.

-* `Timestamp` represents a time.
-`size` does not need to be specified and is always 8 bytes.

-* `Polity` represents a unique identifier for a nation/state/political entity.
-`size` does not need to be specified and is always 3 bytes.

 ### Actions

 **Actions** are Tokenized messages that request or confirm the creation, modification, or transfer of an object within the Tokenized protocol.